Nik family of Kelantan

-The Nik family refers to people who have the Nik (Jawi: نىٔ or نيق, from نينيق nenek "great-grandfather") title in front of their names in Malaysia.
+The Nik family refers to people who have the Nik (Jawi: نىٔ or نيق) title in front of their names in Malaysia.
 The Nik family largely originated from the state of Kelantan, which is located on the east coast of the Malaysian Peninsula.
-As Nik is part of the Malay Title by inheritance, it is customary for the title to be passed on to the children of a father who has the Nik title.
+As Nik is an inherited title by inheritance, it is customary for the title to be passed on to the children of a father who has the Nik title.
 Rarely, the title is also passed on from a mother having the Nik title.

+The title derives from Malay نينيق nenek which was applicable for both male (i.e. "grandfather" parallel to datuk “ibid.” or its clipped form tok) and female grandparents as attested in record of Frederick de Houtman's dictionary made in the beginning of the 17th century, nenek however has centuries since semantically narrowed to mean "grandmother".

 According to the history of Kelantan, the first recognised Sultan of Kelantan, Sultan Muhammad I, was also known as Nik Muhammadiah.
 The first king of Reman in Upper Pattani and Upper Perak was also known as Tok Nik Leh.
 Nik may used who have descend royal blood from a mother or a daughter of a royal family mother who married a commoner.

-According to Ustaz Abdullah Nakula, a well-known writer in Kelantan, the Niks in Kelantan, Pattani (now part of southern Thailand) are believed to be the offspring of Nik Ali, who was an important official under the rulers of Pattani.
+According to Kelantanese historian and writer Nakula (pen name of Abdullah bin Mohamed, 1931-1998), the Niks in Kelantan, Pattani (now part of southern Thailand) are believed to be the offspring of Nik Ali, who was an important official under the rulers of Pattani.
 Nik Ali was also known as Fakih Ali Malbari (Fakih meaning islamic jurist) and studied Islam in India.
 Also it is customary in Kelantan and Pattani that when a princess marries a common man, their children will bear the Nik title.